 CHECK OTHER REVIEWS FOR THIS PLACE:

-Pier 78: A Lebanese Bistro by the Sea
+Pier 78: A Lebanese Bistro by the Sea (Restaurant Closed)

 So Kempinski, one of the world's most prestigious hotel brands has opened its latest resort in Beirut.
 After visiting the hotel's Lebanese restaurant down at the Pier, I am back to try their all day dining area 'Candelabra' where breakfast, lunch and dinner are served every day.